The Valcucine Sustainable Development Goals

 A touch of the hand and the door opens upwards and stays in place for all the time necessary.
 This makes it possible to work at leisure while the cabinet stays open, without having to continuously open and close a traditional door.

 The research into creating the least possible impact on the environment results in substituting the traditional double side panels with a single one.
 This frees more space, creating more storage capacity as well as visual harmony.
-As well as receiving light from outside, thanks to its surfaces, the wall panel is designed to house a led lighting system and an accessory hanging bar which is perfectly integrated in the carcass.
+As well as receiving light from outside, thanks to its glass surfaces, the wall panel is designed to house a led lighting system and an accessory hanging bar which is perfectly integrated in the carcass.

 Watch Aerius Wall Unit video